Bill Walton: Junior season (1972–1973)

-UCLA again finished 30–0 overall and 14–0 in the Pac-8 conference in 1972–73.
-The Bruins averaged winning by over 20 points, averaging 81.3 points to their opponents' 60.1.
+UCLA again finished 30–0 overall and 14–0 in the Pac-8 conference in 1972–73, winning its games by an average margin of more than 20 points, averaging 81.3 points to their opponents' 60.1.

 In the 25-team 1973 NCAA tournament, UCLA defeated Arizona State 98–81 and then San Francisco in the West Regional Final 54–39 to reach the Final Four.
 Walton had 28 points and 14 rebounds against Arizona State, on 13 of 18 shooting, and 9 points and 14 rebounds against San Francisco, taking only 7 shots.

 In the 1973 Final Four, the Bruins won the national semifinal 70–59 over Indiana and Hall of Fame coach Bob Knight.
 Walton had 14 points, seven rebounds, and nine assists against Indiana.

 In the 1973 NCAA title game against Memphis State, Walton had arguably the best individual performance in an NCAA championship game, which was the first held on Monday night.
 At the St. Louis Arena on March 26, Walton scored 44 points on near-perfect 21 of 22 shooting.
-He added 13 rebounds, two assists, and one block, to lead Bruins to a seventh straight title, 87–66 over Memphis State; the Tigers were led by head coach Gene Bartow (who replaced Wooden at UCLA three years later), with players Larry Kenon and Larry Finch.
+He added 13 rebounds, two assists, and one block, to lead the Bruins to a seventh straight title, 87–66 over Memphis State; the Tigers were led by head coach Gene Bartow (who replaced Wooden at UCLA three years later), with players Larry Kenon and Larry Finch.
 Walton set the record for most points in an NCAA championship game, which still stands, and was the tournament's most outstanding player.

-Walton was hurt and left the game for the final time, with UCLA leading, 75–62 and just under three minutes remaining.
+Walton was hurt and left the game for the final time, with UCLA leading 75–62 and just under three minutes remaining.
 Playing with four personal fouls, Walton fell hard to the floor on a play and injured his left knee and ankle.
 He then limped off the floor, receiving an ovation from the 19,301 fans.